Tapas-Pandey/Blog-Application-FastAPI/DEPLOY.md

 ## Troubleshooting

+**psycopg2 Import Error?**
+- Make sure Python version is set to **3.11** in Render settings
+- Python 3.13 is not supported by psycopg2-binary yet
+- Check Render service settings → Python Version

 **Backend not working?**
 - Check Render logs for errors
 - Verify all environment variables are set
 - Ensure PostgreSQL database is running
+- Make sure Python version is 3.11

 **Frontend not connecting to backend?**
 - Verify `VITE_API_URL` is correct in Vercel